 Above: the Mystique is perfect for rc thermal soaring.

 Finding the thermals with an RC glider

 For successful thermal soaring, the day needs to be warm and without too much wind, and you should be flying in an open, flat area.

 Thermals are of course invisible, but a strong heat haze rising from a surface, or circling birds, can indicate the presence of thermals.
-Birds circling and rising, without flapping their wings, is a sure sign that they're enjoying a thermal.
+Birds circling and rising, without flapping their wings, is a sure sign that they're enjoying a free ride in a thermal.

 Finding thermals is really a case of trial-and-error for the first few flights, but once you've launched your glider to a good altitude, then you should be able to fly it around and pick out the thermals to keep it aloft.
 A good way of covering lots of sky quickly is to fly figure-of-eight patterns.

 A tell-tale sign of finding a thermal is seeing the glider suddenly tip in one direction; this happens if one wing enters a thermal - the rising air lifts that wing, thus rolling the glider to one side.

 If that happens, turn the glider in the opposite direction to that which it rolled to, and fly a tight Figure 8 pattern in that immediate area; you should soon find and fly into the thermal, and away you go!